Gertobin11/match2kidzgame/README.md

 but after I fixed that I had 5 undeclared variables which  4 were the arguments(easy,medium,hard,count) that I put into my function, So I declared those and I was left with an undeclared $ from using jQuery.
 I just econfigured the JSHint to include JQuery and new Javascript features (es6) and it has shown no faults.
 You can see the last passed test [here](assets/images/test-images/jshint-validation-pass.jpg).

+#### All the test images can be found in this [folder](https://github.com/Gertobin11/match2kidzgame/tree/master/assets/images/test-images)

 ## Deployment

 ### Steps taken when I deployed the website on github pages